-They also offer free Wi-Fi for you to enjoy movies, games, or music while you are relaxing.
+They also offer free Wi-Fi to enjoy movies, games, or music while relaxing.

 Learn the delicate art of handcrafting fine liquor by visiting the State 28 Distilling.

-You can have endless pleasure observing their artisan brewers make glorious liquors using only locally sourced ingredients and pure Rocky Mountain water.
+You can enjoy watching their artisan brewers make glorious liquors using only locally sourced ingredients and pure Rocky Mountain water.

-Their extensive guided tours take you through the whole processing line, starting at the procurement stage to finish up with the bottling of the shimmering golden liquors.
+Their extensive guided tours take you through the whole processing line, starting at the procurement stage to finishing up with the shimmering golden liquor bottling.

 Finally, they reward your patience with a tasting session of two of their delicious liquors.

 They currently have five varieties in their product line, and they use exotic flavors such as bourbon and organic blue agave to distill them!